TheSalvy/mythicbot/README.md

-# mythicbot
+# Mythic Not
-Discord bot for MSK server
+Discord bot for MSK server which assigns roles and tracks stats.